avcohen/openDrone/readme.md

 The Dronemappr API has a variety of optional query string based parameters.
 These may be used in isolation or in conjunction with the RESTful routes defined below.

-All query based parameters are optional and may be mixed and matched at will.
+All query based parameters are optional and may be mixed and matched at will onto the base root path of `/api/v1` or any of the additional routes defined below.

 ###### Path